Strat00s/vJoy/README.md

 Caution:
 You will need to install Visual Studio 2019 Community (Free) + WDK and MFC/ATL libraires with Spectre mitigation and InnoSetup 6.0.
-To build the entire project including the driver you need to install the SDK and puchase a license to sign drivers.
+To build the entire project including the driver you need to install the SDK and purchase a valide EV Code Signing certificate to sign drivers.

 Justin's notes are now at the end of this document.